-In fact, they were gorgeous.
+In fact, he is astute.

-Truly, they were resplendent!
+Truly, he is brilliant!

-Grouping the synonyms together in this way will make the words especially meaningful to students.
+Grouping the synonyms together in this way will make the words especially meaningful to students and thus easier to understand and remember.

-- 5. As a final reinforcement, point to each of the three boldface words and have students say them. - 6.
-Do the same sequence (Steps 1 5) with other words from the story and similar sentences.
+5. As a final reinforcement, point to each of the three boldface words and have students say them.

+6. Do the same sequence (Steps 1 - 5) with other words from the story and similar sentences.
 Some examples are: